darianaroman/dsa-2021-g3/Contest/README.md

 5. You have 1 h to complete the problem.
 6. The results can be invalidated at any time by me, the game master.

-Best time:
+Best time for no collinearity problem:
-- Maria Gliga Hambert
+- Maria Gliga Hambert :crown:
 - Arpad Alex Lacatus
 - Andrei Ionut Lauran
 - Horea Radu Marcu
 - Ovidiu Florin Voivod

 **41 min**

+Best time for 4-collinearity problem:
+- Bogdan Emilian Sandu :crown:
+- Teodora Tat
+- Alexandru Lucian Olar
+- Alisa Dariana Roman
+- Matei Radu

+**53 min**